What Is an ADHD Coach?

 You can interview candidates on the phone or in person.
 In most cases, the initial interview is free.
 “Coaches are willing to give 15 or 30 minutes of their time for you to ask questions, and see if the fit is right,” says Sarah D. Wright, former president of the ACO.
 If a coach is unwilling to make interview time, cross him off your list.

-Questions to Ask During the Interview:
+Questions to Ask an ADHD Coach:

 1. Do you work with clients who have problems like mine?